course-details-portlet

 Course content

-The course is teaching a selection of topics in petroleum production engineering and skills needed for the planning, and operation of oil and gas wells and to understand, model and analyze their production performance.
-Topics typically covered in the course are: flow equilibrium, inflow performance relationship of radial and horizontal wells, inflow control, flow in choke, tubing performance of liquid, dry gas and multiphase flow, artificial lift and temperature calculations in wells.
-The course will focus on developing digital competences and will include some aspects on CO2 injection systems, mechanical behavior of tubulars and skill transfer for the energy transition.
+The course is teaching a selection of topics in production engineering and skills needed for the planning, and operation of oil and gas wells and carbon dioxide injection wells and to understand, model and analyze their production performance.
+Topics typically covered in the course are: flow equilibrium, inflow performance relationship of radial and horizontal wells, inflow control, flow in choke, tubing performance of single and multiphase flow, artificial lift and temperature calculations in wells.
+The course will focus on developing digital competences and will include some aspects on mechanical behavior of tubulars and skill transfer for the energy transition.

 Learning outcome

-Ingress: The students should understand the fundamentals of petroleum production engineering.
+Ingress: The students should understand the fundamentals of production engineering applied to petroleum production and carbon dioxide injection.

-Knowledge: At the end of the term, students should understand the fundamentals of petroleum production engineering.
-Students should be able to describe the main components of the production system.
-Students should be able to describe the most common well completions, artificial lift methods and configurations of production systems.
-Students should be able to describe, understand and explain the functionality of the main components of a production system.
-Students should understand the factors involved in the planning and operation of oil and gas wells.
+Knowledge: At the end of the term, students should understand the fundamentals of petroleum and carbon dioxide production engineering.
+Students should be able to describe the main components of the production and injection system.
+Students should be able to describe the most common well completions, artificial lift methods and configurations of production and injection systems.
+Students should be able to describe, understand and explain the functionality of the main components of a production and injection system.
+Students should understand the factors involved in the planning and operation of oil and gas and carbon dioxide wells.
 The students should understand the inflow performance of a well, the fundamentals of flow equilibrium calculations and the flow performance of conduits.
 Students should understand and recognize the decision variables, objectives and constraints involved in well planning.

 Skills: At the end of the term, the student should be able to perform production engineering calculations such as flow equilibrium in production and injection systems, estimation of inflow performance relationship and capture the effect of depletion, tubing performance relationship, flow equilibrium calculations with gas-lift and electric submersible pumps.
 Computational tools typically used during the course are Excel, Excel VBA, Prosper, Pipesim, Hysys and Python.